russross/codegrinder/README.md

     make -C $GOPATH/src/github.com/russross/codegrinder/containers amd64

-Or if you are running on a Raspberry Pi and need the ARM images:
+Or if you are running on a Raspberry Pi and need the ARM64 images:

-    make -C $GOPATH/src/github.com/russross/codegrinder/containers arm
+    make -C $GOPATH/src/github.com/russross/codegrinder/containers arm64

 At this point, you should be able to run the server.
 To run it with only the TA service, use: